The joy of living – so good you can taste it!

 “Genussland Kärnten”, the gourmet’s paradise

-Anyone sampling Carinthia’s Alps-Adriatic cuisine will not be surprised to hear that between the Lesach Valley and the Lavant Valley there are 13 “Genussregionen” (indulgence regions) focusing on regional culinary specialities of the very highest quality.
-The umbrella brand “Genussland Kärnten” brings together 13 products which are grown, matured and processed in accordance with clearly defined criteria.
+Anyone sampling Carinthia’s Alps-Adriatic cuisine will not be surprised to hear that between the Lesach Valley and the Lavant Valley there are numerours “Genussregionen” (indulgence regions) focusing on regional culinary specialities of the very highest quality.
+The umbrella brand “Genussland Kärnten” brings together many products which are grown, matured and processed in accordance with clearly defined criteria.
 The range extends from Gail Valley ham and Nockberge meadow beef to Jauntaler Hadn (buckwheat) and Lavant Valley apple wine.
 A very special culinary delicacy is Glockner lamb, which has a particularly fine flavour of Alpine herbs as a result of the sheep grazing at up to 3000 metres above sea level.
 Another speciality is “Kärntna Låxn” (lake trout), which can only be farmed and processed at four selected operations in Upper Carinthia.
 The lengthy maturing period of this lake trout in our clear, cool mountain waters guarantees flesh of optimum quality.
-The popular fish festival in Feld am See takes place this year on 5 July.
+The popular fish festival in Feld am See takes place in 2017 on 15 July.

 Wine, cider and Swiss pine schnapps have a long tradition